JoseCaio44/JoseCaio44/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on small projects
 - 🌱 I’m currently learning C#
-- 🤔 I’m looking for help with Machine Learning
 - 💬 Ask me about hardware!
 - 📫 How to reach me: josecaiogodoi@hotmail.com